mvt-project/mvt/docs/install.md

 pip3 install mvt
 ```

-Or from the source code:
+If you want to have the latest features in development, you can install MVT directly from the source code.
+If you installed MVT previously from pypi, you should first uninstall it using `pip3 uninstall mvt` and then install from the source code:

 ```bash
 git clone https://github.com/mvt-project/mvt.git